Best gravel bike wheels: Road-cycling fast and MTB-tough gravel wheelsets

 The best gravel wheels are almost as hard to categorize as the best gravel bikes.
 Some of them are designed for high-speed racing in a desert dust cloud, while others are designed to be tough enough to cross Tibet with a full bikepacking load.
-Some are aspirational carbon, some are affordable alloy, but whatever your priorities are, we’ve been trekking, racing and testing our way through a whole load of wheels to help you find your perfect pair.
+Some are aspirational carbon and some are affordable alloy, but whatever your priorities are, our expert reviewers have been trekking, racing, and testing their way through a whole load of wheels to help you find your perfect pair.

-Once you've found the best gravel bike wheels for you, why not wrap them in a pair of the best gravel bike tires and seal them with the best tubeless tire sealant?
+Once you've found the best gravel bike wheels for you, why not wrap them in a pair of the best gravel bike tires and set them up with the best tubeless tire sealant?

 Not sure what to look for?
 Skip ahead to our comprehensive guide to how to choose the best gravel bike wheels.